 Unpacked Standards / Clear Learning Targets C3 Framework Dimension I. Construct compelling questions that focus on enduring issues and concerns.
 Dimensions I-4 of the C3 Framework should be incorporated throughout the course.
-Essential Understanding Beginning the inquiry process with compelling questions Extended Understanding Developing original compelling questions Academic Vocabulary Tier 2 compelling questions enduring issues Underpinning Knowledge Learning Target: estions that focus on enduring issues and cond : nent and disagreement experts have about a c Ultimate Learning Target Type: Skill - The student can explain how a question reflects an enduring issue in the field. - The student can explain how supporting questions contribute to an inquiry. - The student can explain how, through engaging source work, new compelling and supporting questions. porting questions emerge.
-Underpinning Skills Learning Target: The student can determine the kinds of sources that will be helpful in answering compelling and support taking into consideration multiple points of view represented in the sources, the types of sources are potential uses of the sources.
+Essential Understanding Beginning the inquiry process with compelling questions Extended Understanding Developing original compelling questions Academic Vocabulary Tier 2 compelling questions enduring issues Underpinning Knowledge Learning Target questions that focus on enduring issues and concerns. et: eement and disagreement experts have about a compelling question.
+Ultimate Learning Target Type: Skill - The student can explain how a question reflects an enduring issue in the field. - The student can explain how supporting questions contribute to an inquiry. - The student can explain how, through engaging source work, new compelling and supporting questions. porting questions emerge. pelling and supporting questions s of sources available, and the